November 26, 2021

-As customer bases have migrated from the high street to online purchase platforms in the wake of the pandemic, the power and utility of customer relationship management (CRM) systems have grown in tandem with this new surge of digital interaction.
+As customer bases have migrated from the high street to online purchase platforms in the wake of the pandemic, the power and utility of customer relationship management (CRM) systems, be it on-premises software or hosted CRM, have grown in tandem with this new surge of digital interaction.
 It's therefore the perfect climate to address the growing scale of customer data with machine learning-driven CRM systems enabled by AI software development.

 Since customers have now been forced to engage virtually with brands through digital frameworks for a sustained period of time, it's expected that this migration may become at best permanent, or at worst will have enrolled a higher number of customers into digital channels than would have been possible when face-to-face engagement was more common.